xl33zy/tasks/out/production/tasks/README.md

 How solved - through recursion to get temporary value, which will be used in multiplying to get a power result Problem 7 - You are given a number “n” and an array of “n” elements, write the program that returns given array in reverse order.
-How solved -
+How solved - through recursion to print every element in reversed order.
-Problem 8 -
+Problem 8 - You are given a string “s”, write the function for checking whether “s” is all consists of digits.
 How solved -
 Problem 9 -
 How solved -